eccentriccoder01/VoyageVista/CONTRIBUTING.md

 ## How to Contribute

 - Firstly, Star⭐ The Repository...
-- Take a look at the Existing [Issues] or create your own!
+- Take a look at the Existing [Issues] or create your own...
 - Fork the Repo and create a Branch for any Issue that you are working upon.
 - Create a Pull Request which will be promptly reviewed and suggestions would be added to improve it.
 - Add Screenshots to help us know what this is all about.